 - Advertisement -

-Distribution of the dosa batter packs was the very first challenge that he faced.
+Distribution of dosa batter packs was the very first challenge that he faced.
 He went on to visit grocery stores in San Jose and request them to accommodate his product on a shelf.
-He even agreed to be paid whenever the product would sell.
+He even agreed to be paid only when the product would sell.
 He had a hard time convincing the store owners about his compliance with the FDI guidelines right from manufacturing to labeling.
 Initially, Mani Krishnan’s dosa batter found space only in 10 stores.
 In spite of the best efforts he put in, the product made only 1,000 sales in the first year.
 By 2005, his brand, Shastha Foods, started gaining momentum as a household name in California.
-In 2006, the demand for Shastha Foods’ dosa batter rose in other parts of the west coast.
+In 2006, the demand for Shastha Foods’ dosa batter shot up in other parts of the west coast.

 TAGGED:CaliforniaIndian AmericansIndian Food